 - Ensure that you feed your child at least three times a day, and help him latch on correctly.

-- Use both breasts while breastfeeding- this will help the baby get more milk while feeding.
+- Use both breasts while breastfeeding it will help the baby get more milk while feeding.

 - Check whether your baby is getting enough breast milk, and always keep an eye on his wet diapers.

 - Always take him to the doctor for the scheduled appointments, as it can reassure you that the baby is growing fine.
 The doctor keeps track of the growth of the child, and if he gains weight consistently, it is an indication that you are feeding him enough.